jesselessa/rover-js/README.md

 ## Features

-- Rover left and right rotations.
-- Rover forward and backward movements.
+- Launch the timer to start a new game.
+- Pilot the rover with your mouse or your keyboard
-- Rover current position and direction.
+- Display rover current position and direction.
-- Reset of the grid and rover information.
+- Reset the grid to reset the rover position.
-- Timer to launch game.
-- Background music.
+- Turn on/off the background music.

 ## How to play

 ### Commands

-Use the visual buttons to move the rover :
+Use the visual buttons to move the rover (or the arrows keys on your keyboard) :

 - ![forward](./images/forward-24.png) : Move forward in the current direction.
 - ![backward](./images/backward-24.png) : Move backward in the opposite direction.